 Annealed Cable Lashing Wire

-- Reduced hardness and increased ductility for better formability and less risk of failure due to brittleness.
+• Reduced hardness and increased ductility for better formability.

 Connect with Bekaert for more information about our capabilities as your lashing wire supplier.